Note: This article was written about travel in Greece before the COVID-19 pandemic. Find out about current travel restrictions and requirements.

 How safe is Greece for travelers?
 Watch out for pickpockets, crime and these common scams to stay safe while traveling in Greece.

-Valentini Argyropoulou gives us her insider’s tips on five less-visited Greek islands that will blow you away.
+Valentini Argyropoulou gives us her insider’s tips on six unspoiled Greek islands, each with their own remarkable character.